 - Optionally top with keto-friendly whipped cream and/or pumpkin pie spice.

 - My favorite pumpkin pie spice is by Spice Island.
-I also tend to use blonde coffee (Starbucks Verdana blend) and 3 tbsp Swerve in this.
+I also tend to use blonde coffee (Starbucks Veranda blend) and 3 tbsp Swerve in this.
 I like my Pumpkin Spice Latte mild on coffee flavor and sweet!

 - You'll want your coffee to be strongly brewed since you're only using 4 oz in this recipe.
 You can brew with more grounds, make espresso — whatever works for you.
 However, if you don't like a lot of caffeine, feel free to use regular brew.